 Strategies to prevent CF pathogens such as bacteria of the Burkholderia cepacia complex, Pseudomonas aeruginosa, or Mycobacterium abscessus are in progress ( Le Moigne V et al, 2016).

-- As previous observational studies have suggested an adverse outcome in terms of lung function and disease progression in people with CF following infection with Influenza A virus and other viral respiratory tract infections annual influenza vaccination is commonly recommended.
+As previous observational studies have suggested an adverse outcome in terms of lung function and disease progression in people with CF following infection with Influenza A virus and other viral respiratory tract infections, annual influenza vaccination is commonly recommended in people with CF.

-- Pulmonary exacerbations in CF are more frequently associated with Staphylococcus aureus (SA), PA and Haemophilus influenzae (HI).
-No specific vaccines are available.
+Pulmonary exacerbations in CF are more frequently associated with Staphylococcus aureus (SA), PA and Haemophilus influenzae (HI).
+No specific vaccines are available for Sa and HI.

 - To assess the effectiveness of influenza vaccination particularly on morbidity in the 12 months after vaccination; changes in the rate of progression of lung function, nutritional status, numbers of intravenous antibiotic use, P. aeruginosa colonization or infection and death, adverse effects, clinical variability when comparing different types of vaccines.

 - To assess the efficacy of neuraminidase inhibitors for controlling influenza.

 - To assess the effectiveness of vaccination against P. aeruginosa in CF and to compare the effects of different vaccines.

 - To assess the efficacy of pneumococcal vaccines in reducing morbidity and mortality in people with CF.